North Florida Rescue pet of the week

 BANGOR, Maine.
-(WABI) - This Thursday morning we had Sienna from the North Florida Rescue.
+(WABI) - On Thursday morning Kyla Harrison from the North Florida Rescue introduced us to Keebler.
+He is a four month old Walker mix.

 Fill out an adoption application.
 Once we receive the application, a representative will be in touch.